rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySnapshot.md

     - snapshotFid - System.String: Snapshot persistent UUID in RSC.
     - clusterUuid - System.String: The Rubrik cluster ID.
 - Returns CdmSnapshot.
+### sofclouddirectshare
+Returns a list of NAS Cloud Direct snapshots for a share.

+- There are 9 arguments.
+    - first - System.Int32: Returns the first n elements from the list.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
+    - last - System.Int32: Returns the last n elements from the list.
+    - before - System.String: Returns the elements in the list that occur before the specified cursor.
+    - workloadId - System.String: The FID of the workload.
+    - snapshotFilter - list of SnapshotQueryFilterInputs: Filter for snapshot connection.
+    - sortOrder - SortOrder: Sorts the order of results.
+    - sortBy - SnapshotQuerySortByField: Sort snapshots by field.
+    - timeRange - TimeRangeInput: Time range input.
+- Returns CloudDirectSnapshotConnection.
 ### unmanagedobject
 List of snapshots for unmanaged objects.